Moonsong-Labs/moonwall/docs/guide/intro/foundations.md

 # All About Foundations

-## What are foundations?
+## What are Foundations?

 Foundations are bundlings of configurations and presets that will (hopefully) make your life easier by allowing you to quickly execute tests under different assumptions.
-For more information about each foundation, continue reading below.
+For more information about each Foundation, continue reading below.

 ## Foundations Offered

-Moonwall offers five different foundations as follows:
+Moonwall offers five different Foundations as follows:

 ### Dev

-- The Dev foundation is for running tests on a local development node.
+- The Dev Foundation is for running tests on a local development node.
 - Assumes manual seal (a block will be produced only when you specifically direct the node to produce one).
 - Moonwall will check to see if you already have a dev node running before trying to start its own.